 The pocket design was changed slightly from the previous model, and we found it to be useful, though not a significant change from before (other than swapping the laptop sleeve to the back).
 We especially like the top pocket for toiletries; this instills confidence that any exploded shampoo bottles will have an extra pocket separating it from our clothing inside.
 And the internal zippered pockets are also great for putting your dirty or smelly shoes in quarantine and keeping socks and underwear secure.

 The pocket design helps keep you organized during travel.

-If you like the duffel design more than the backpack design, you might like the Patagonia Headway MLC.
-For a more urban-friendly backpack design, and one you might use daily as well, check out The North Face Overhaul.
+If you like the duffel design more than the backpack design, you will likely love the Eagle Creek Cargo Hauler.
+For more of a combo design, you might like the Patagonia MLC.
+And a more urban-friendly backpack design, and one you might use daily as well, check out The North Face Overhaul.